THE AMAZING WORLD OF MARAVILLA -

 # Do not use if you are pregnant

 However, if you are a person who is learning to eat less, but your caloric intake demands have been high, then by using this plant, a few days a week, you will learn to eat less… and actually lose a little weight in the process.
-More importantly this plant can help you function and learn to eat less in a healthy matter.
+More importantly this plant can help you function and learn to eat less in a healthy manner.
 It is a good plant tool, just do not abuse it or get caught up in that cultural psychology of needing to loose weight syndrome.

 Here is how I have used it with people: